Testing Manuka Honey

 Is MGO important?

 Manuka Honey is well renowned for its special activity which sets it apart from other honey.
-MGO (Methylglyoxal) is a key measure of this special activity.
+In the meanwhile, MGO (Methylglyoxal) is a key measure of this special activity.
 It is this activity that has been heavily researched and found to have special benefits.
-Many consumers use it to support everyday good health and wellbeing needs.
+Many consumers certainly use it to support everyday good health and wellbeing needs.

 For further information, we suggest consumers carry out their own independent study into the research around Manuka Honey.
 There are a number of very good university directed research documents and published scientific articles supporting the benefits of Manuka Honey.